Step-by-Step Guide: How to Make Lavender Soap at Home

 lavender soap bars

-How to make lavender soap at home
+How to make melt and pour lavender soap at home

 Step 1: Melt and prepare the soap base